nathanansel28/40.014-ESA-webapp/readme.MD

 - Google-React-Charts

 ## Getting Started
 Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.
 You would also need `Uvicorn`,  `FastApi` and  `Pandas` module installed.
 In the event you need to download any of the above three modules, do:
 1.  `pip install pandas` and/or
 2.  `pip install fastapi` and/or
 3.  `pip install uvicorn`

-## 🛠 Installation and Setup Instructions
+# 🛠 Installation and Setup Instructions

-There are three parts to this: Front-end,  Back-end (1) and Back-end (2), hence, you will need to run three different terminals to ensure that this website works!
+There are two parts to this: back end and front end.
+Hence, you will need to run two different terminals to ensure that this website works!

-## Back End Part 1
+## Back End

 1. Open a new terminal, ensure that your directory is in the server folder (do `cd server`)